Need to talk? Call 1800 882 436.

 What are the signs of antenatal depression?

-Look for help if you've been experiencing several of the following for 2 weeks or more:
+Look for help if you've been experiencing signs of depression for 2 weeks or more.
+You may have symptoms such as:

 • feeling low, numb or 'feeling nothing at all'